Izenda7Series/docs-html/_sources/ui/doc_report_designer_fields.rst.txt

 .. versionadded:: 2.1.0

 Cross filtering allows user to drill up and drill down data in multiple :term:`report parts <report part>` together.
 For each drilling action from user, it will filter related report parts automatically.
+Cross filtering is initalized on charts, gauges, or maps which have more than one x-axis field as the drill down feature of these items is what triggers the cross fitlering functionality for all other report parts.

 .. _Report_Designer_Filter_Cross_Filtering_Sample: